NOMINATION // JURY PANEL

 Dr. Chan is a veteran professional in the real estate sector with over 40 years of services in the private sector including Hongkong Land Group, Hutchison Whampoa Property Group and Savills Group.

-Senior Vice President, The Hong Kong Institution of Engineers
+President, The Hong Kong Institution of Engineers (HKIE)

 Ir Thomas K C Chan received his education in Hong Kong and United Kingdom.
 He has over 30 years of experience in the field of power and building services engineering.
 He is currently a Director, Building MEP, China Region of WSP | Parsons Brinckerhoff, a leading international engineering consultancy company.

 Ir Chan has also been active in various professional and academic community services.
 He is currently a Senior Vice President of the HKIE and Chairman of the Advisory Committee of the Building Services Department of Hong Kong Polytechnic University.
 Ir Chan is a Registered Professional Engineer (Electrical and Building Services) and Fellow of IHEEM, CIBSE, IET, and HKIE.

 President, The Hong Kong Institute of Architects

 After graduation from the Department of Architecturee, University of Hong Kong in 1986, he worked at an internationallyy renowned architecturall design consultant firm.In 1997 he established an architects practice and is currently the Director of AMQ Limited and Amasia International Architects Ltd.